RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 KeePassXC offers protection against password attacks.
 Especially brute-force and dictionary attacks.

 With KeePassXC you can generate safe passwords to all your different accounts.
 This helps securing your other accounts if one gets compromised.
-(KeePassXC Team, 2023)

 You still need to be aware of phishing attempts.
 KeePassXC doesn't do the critical thinking that humans are capable of.